November 5th, 2025

 Last week the Book Industry Study Group (BISG) published a post, “Time to Act: The ONIX 3 Transition is Actually Here.”
 It’s written by Claire Holloway, the hard-working chairperson of BISG’s Metadata Committee.
 Claire is, as always, reasonable in her outlook and fully supportive of the publishing community.
 But the story she’s telling is, to me, chilling, in the way it reminds of ONIX’s slow journey across two-dozen years.

-Apparently Amazon is finally going to force the publishing industry to transition to ONIX 3 — it has set a deadline of March 2026 for a full conversion.
+Apparently Amazon is finally going to ‘force’ the publishing industry to transition to ONIX 3 — it has set a deadline of March 2026 for a full conversion.

 But Claire points out also that the transition to ONIX 3 “isn’t just a technical upgrade—it’s becoming a legal necessity.
 The European Accessibility Act (EAA) requires metadata about an ebook’s accessibility features to be provided and communicated throughout the supply chain for any ebook being sold in the EU.”
+(The prior versions of ONIX have no ability to express this information because it wasn’t a factor way back when.)

 ——————————————————

-But this post is really about how technology is adopted into the book publishing industry.
+But this post is more fundamentally about how technology is adopted into the book publishing industry.
 I’m now looking at a different technology, far more powerful and profound than metadata enhancement.
 It can help publishers become more efficient and also to sell more books.
 AI’s potential impact is a hundred times more profound than moving from ONIX 2.1 to ONIX 3.

 Yes, I’m very conscious of the reasons for disliking, no, even hating AI technology.
 I talk about these frequently, in my book, my presentations, and in my blog posts.
 But the universe isn’t waiting for the book publishing industry to forgive AI’s original sin, or to come to terms with the many threats posed by the technology.